billmania/quadruped/README.md

-# quadruped
+# hexapod
-Hardware and software for a quadruped robot, capable of autonomous motion
+Hardware and software for a hexapod robot, capable of autonomous motion